Find answers.

 - or if you’re due to have surgery.

 You can let us know about this by signing in to your Focused account and updating your medical profile.
-Once you’ve updated your info and saved your changes, our clinician will review anything new against your current treatment, and contact you if they need to discuss anything further.
+Once you’ve updated your info and saved your changes, our clinician will review anything new against your current prescription, and contact you if they need to discuss anything further.

 Are you available outside the UK?